 - USMLE Step I, Step II CK, CS, Step III

 - ECFMG certified at the time of application (international medical graduates only)

-All applicants who are invited to interview will be able to experience our daily case conference and huddle; hear about the program from senior faculty and residents, chat with our interviewing faculty, followed by lunch in an informal setting with our residents and fellows, where you can relax and, have your questions answered.
+The 2022 recruitment season will be held virtually using Thalamus and Zoom virtual platforms.
+All applicants who are invited to interview will be able to experience our daily case conference and huddle.
+They will hear about the program from senior faculty and residents and chat with our interviewing faculty.

 We appreciate your interest in our program.
 For questions or additional information, please email or call: